 Never been on a snowmobile?
 You’re not alone.
 About 95 percent of Rod Pangborn’s customers have never been on one before, but these snowmobiles handle really easily—and you get to see a part of Alaska, off the grid, that few people get to see.
 Tours run from about November to April.

 Come to the headquarters in North Pole where you’ll spend the half-hour or so just getting acquainted with the sport: Get signed up, outfitted with gear, and then take a straightforward lesson on the machines and get some practice.
 You’ll then drive on your own with your guide leading the way.
-You can choose tour lengths of an hour to three hours, or more.
+You can choose tour lengths of an hour or more.